Overview

 Your independent learning is supported by a range of excellent facilities including online resources, and specialist facilities, such as edit suites, the library, the full Microsoft Office software, including MS Teams, and Moodle: our Virtual Learning Environment.

 Some students have worked as volunteer community support officers, while others have volunteered in local community groups.
-If you choose this approach, you'll be able to count your community experience towards your degree.
+If you choose this approach, you'll be able to count your community experience towards your degree, meaning you graduate with extra work experience, valuable for your career.

 Academic support